Choosing a Mantel

-Making the correct choice of fireplace is one of the most important steps in successfully decorating a room.
-There are a number of key decisions that have to be made, one of which is deciding on the style of fireplace; should it be period /antique or contemporary.
+Making the correct choice of mantel is one of the most important steps in successfully decorating a room.
+There are a number of key decisions that have to be made, one of which is deciding on the style of mantel; should it be period /antique or contemporary.
 This might sound as though it’s a black and white decision but it really isn’t.
-A number of fireplace designs dating from the 18th and 19th century couldn’t look more contemporary.
+A number of mantel designs dating from the 18th and 19th century couldn’t look more contemporary.

 Choice of material should be carefully considered.
 These days the choice tends to be between marble and stone as timber is very rarely wanted.
 Marble is generally seen as being more formal and because it is easier to carve intricately than stone is, it does tend to be used for more elaborate designs.
-Having said this, there are some fantastic coloured marbles around and we are often commissioned to make fireplace in richly coloured marbles that are anything but formal.
-Clearly, stone is a good choice where a more relaxed look is required and a light coloured limestone will suit the fairly neutral palette of colours that often appear in contemporary design schemes.
+Having said this, there are some fantastic colored marbles around and we are often commissioned to make mantel in richly colored marbles that are anything but formal.
+Clearly, stone is a good choice where a more relaxed look is required and a light colored limestone will suit the fairly neutral palette of colors that often appear in contemporary design schemes.

 Author: Henry Masterson - Sales Director